tongochi/DEX/README.md

   returnTokens script)

 The NFT collection contract will check that you sent a valid NFT and that the lock period has ended.
 If everything checks out, the tokens will be returned to your wallet and the NFT will be burned.
+In the version with on-chain rewards, you will receive <code>staking_factor / staking_base</code> jettons in addition to locked ones.

 #### Special features

 - **Ability to lock any tokens** (tokens with different addresses should be locked in different contract instances).

+- **On-chain rewards** with a fixed interest rate.

+- **Storing NFT content on-chain**, while duplicating it off-chain, so users can see it in Tonkeeper or Getgems but also be assured it cannot be modified.

 - **Returning the NFT** back to user if it was sent to the smart contract before the lockup period ended.

-- **Storing NFT content on-chain**, while duplicating it off-chain, so users can see it in Tonkeeper or Getgems but also be assured it cannot be modified.

 - **Burning NFTs after unstaking** (entire NFT balance is transferred to owner during this operation).

 - **Notifications when each NFT is transferred**: NFT contract sends 0.01 TON to collection address with special opcode, previous owner address and new owner address, **which is extremely useful** for tracking all transactions of NFTs from one collection.

+### Monetization

+Our smart contracts allow locking any tokens, so we plan to make our site a place where anyone can create a staking pool with on-chain rewards.
+In return, we will charge royalties in the form of a percentage of the rewards allocated by the project for stakers, as well as a percentage of the TVL of the pool.
+When creating a smart contract, royalty parameters can be configured, so the percentage fee will depend on the total amount of funds that the project Will allocate for user rewards.
+All fees will be collected from the fees pool, which the project must replenish before launching the staking program.

 ### Off-chain rewards